 “Ljubljana” sounds familiar doesn’t it?
 I think everyone can understand any language to a degree even if you come to contact with it for the first time.
-It means lovely, or beloved, a very affectionate name to call the capital of a nation.
+It means “lovely”, or “beloved”, a very affectionate name to call the capital of a nation.
 Ljubljana is that sort of a city that evokes feelings of absolute bliss.
 That means at least the very old stuff.
 The “modern” concrete blocks are revolting.
 The Old Town is gorgeous, similar to most central and eastern European ones.
 There are also some differences though.
 The city has those clear Italian accents here and there.
-Suffice to say the “Slovenian Florence” nickname is well-deserved.
-Ljubljanica River flows through the Old Town.
-It's rather narrow and reminds me of Venice, but with a Slavic twist.
-The river is also the center of Ljubljana’s nightlife.
+Suffice to say the “Slovenian Florence” nickname is well deserved.
+The Ljubljanica, the river that flows through the Old Town, is rather narrow and reminds me of the canals of Venice, but with a Slavic twist.
+The river is also the centre of Ljubljana’s nightlife.
 Some of the best cafes, clubs, and restaurants are spread around its embankments.
 They don’t have gondolas here, but they do organize cruises on boats and canoes.
 Close enough.
-A vast majority of Ljubljana was designed by Jože Plečnik, who is a bit of a local icon.
-Most of the landmark bridges and buildings were designed by him.
-Even the Prešernov trg Square, instrumental to the city’s layout, is his doing.
+Jože Plečnik, who is a bit of a local icon, designed a lot of architecture of Ljubljana.
+Many landmark bridges and buildings have his signature and he even designed Prešeren Square (Prešernov trg in Slovenian), which is instrumental to the city’s layout.

 The Ljubljana Castle is one of the most important sites in the city.
 Locals usually steer away from such tourist magnets, but not here.
 The castle is a central part of Slovenian capital life, the “peak of the city” as they say.
 People organize various events like concerts and theatrical performances.
-It’s not your usual medieval castle but more of a cultural center.
-It’s like the main Old Town square, but on a hill.
+It’s not your usual medieval castle but more of a cultural centre.
+It’s like the main Old Town’s square, but on a hill.
 Even the architecture is unique; they blended modern, glass elements with the ancient walls.
 Restaurants on site are surprisingly futuristic.
-Look for Gostilna na Gradu and Strelec Restaurant.
-There's a delicious local sausage you just need to try.
+Especially Gostilna na Gradu and Strelec boost an excellent reputation and serve a delicious local sausage you just need to try.
 You can take the funicular, or walk straight to the top.
 Your options are limited only to your imagination once there.
 You can work on your tan.
 You can take a guided tour, or explore on your own.
 They even do wine tastings since they’re growing some ancient vine in the courtyard.